Randomness as Reference: Benchmark Metric for Optimization in Engineering: Benchmark results for a selection of engineering problems

 \subsection{Ergodic coverage problem example}

 The ergodic coverage (EC) problem aims to design a trajectory that distributes a robot’s time across a domain proportionally to a prescribed goal density, ensuring thorough and weighted exploration.
-Coverage quality is evaluated by using either direct or spectral metrics.
-The trajectory is parameterized as in the SP problems but without a fixed endpoint, offering a intriguing heterogeneous problem suitable for optimization benchmarking.
+Coverage quality is evaluated by using either $L_1$, $L_2$ or spectral metrics.
+The trajectory is parameterized as in the SP problems but without a fixed endpoint, offering an intriguing heterogeneous-variable problem suitable for optimization benchmarking.

 Convergence plots for selected methods on the \texttt{EC\_phi\_50D} problem are shown in Figure~\ref{fig:ECexample}.
 The problem multimodality manifests in dispersed $\mathbb{G}_{100\%}$ distributions.